 American Stout Description

-- Aroma: The American version of the stout has a moderate to strong aroma of roasted malts, often having a roasted coffee or dark chocolate character.
-You should get little or now burnt or charcoal aromas in these beers.
-There should be medium to very low hop aroma, but when present it is often with a citrusy or resiny American hop character.
-Esters are optional, but can be present up to medium intensity.
+- Aroma: American Stouts have moderate to strong roasted malt aromas which often feature a roasted coffee or dark chocolate character.
+Burnt or charcoal aromas can be acceptable at low levels.
+A medium to low hop aroma is often present with a citrussy or resiny character from the use of American hops.
+Esters are optional but can be present up to medium intensity.
 Light alcohol-derived aromatics are also optional.
 No diacetyl should be present.

-- Mouthfeel: American Stouts will have a medium to full body and they can be somewhat creamy, particularly if a small amount of oats have been used to enhance mouthfeel.
+- Mouthfeel: American Stouts will have a medium to full body and can be somewhat creamy.
 They can have a bit of roast-derived astringency, but this character should not be excessive.
-THere can be medium-high to high carbonation with light to moderately strong alcohol warmth, but smooth and not excessively hot.
+The carbonation level should be moderate carbonation to high carbonation with a light to moderately strong alcohol warmth, but smooth and not excessively hot.

 - Comments: Breweries express individuality by varying the roasted malt profile, malt sweetness and flavor, and the amount of finishing hops used.
 It will generally have a bolder roasted malt flavor and hopping than other traditional stouts (except Imperial Stouts).

-- Ingredients: Common American base malts and yeast.
-Varied use of dark and roasted malts, as well as caramel-type malts.
-Adjuncts such as oatmeal may be present in low quantities.
-American hop varieties.
+- Ingredients: Common American base malts, roasted or flaked barley, and yeast.
+Varied use of dark and roasted malts, as well as caramel malts, dark chocolate malts, and coffee malts.
+Adjuncts or additives will often be used in low quantities to add complexity to the stout.